-We have extensive experience in synthesizing inorganic (ceramic) and organic (polymeric) thin films, powders, and interfaces using solution based sol-gel/microwave-assisted synthesis and chemical vapor deposition (CVD) polymerization.
-We carry out microscopic, spectroscopic and analytical characterization of thin films, as well micro/nano-fabrication processes for building and testing of photovoltaic, battery, and sensing devices.
+We have extensive experience in the synthesis of inorganic (ceramic) and organic (polymeric) thin films using solution based sol-gel/microwave-assisted synthesis and chemical vapor deposition (CVD) polymerization.
+We carry out microscopic, spectroscopic and analytical characterization of thin films, as well micro/nano-fabrication processes for building and testing of devices

 B. Reeja Jayan, Ph.D.